-- the annual identification by the European Commission of priority areas for the development of network codes.
-This activity is supported by a Planning Group (which brings together the European Commission, the Agency, ENTSO-E and ENTSOG), which prepares and regularly updates a three-year activity plan relating to framework guidelines and network codes (the 'three-year plan'), and involves a public consultation of stakeholders; - on the basis of the annual priority list, the Agency develops (non-binding) framework guidelines following invitations issued by the European Commission.
-In developing the framework guidelines, the Agency widely consults stakeholders through public consultations and workshops.
+- the annual identification by the European Commission of the priority areas for the development of network codes.
+This activity is supported by a Planning Group (which brings together the European Commission, the Agency, ENTSO-E and ENTSOG), which prepares and regularly updates a three-year activity plan relating to framework guidelines and network codes (hereafter referred to as the 'three-year plan'), and involves a public consultation of stakeholders; - on the basis of the annual priority list, the development by the Agency of the (non-binding) framework guidelines following invitations issued by the European Commission.
+In developing the framework guidelines the Agency widely consults stakeholders through public consultations and workshops.
 Once adopted, the framework guidelines are submitted to the European Commission, which may request the Agency to review them.
-Once finalised, the framework guidelines are published on the Agency's website;

-- the development of the network codes by ENTSO-E or ENTSOG and their submission to the Agency.
+Once finalised, the framework guidelines are published on the Agency's website; - the development of the network codes by ENTSO-E or ENTSOG and their submission to the Agency.
 The network codes are developed following invitations issued by the European Commission and according to the principles, criteria and objectives defined in the corresponding framework guidelines.
 In developing the network codes, the ENTSOs consult stakeholders through public consultations and workshops2; - the evaluation of the network codes by the Agency to assess their compliance with the principles, objectives and criteria defined in the corresponding framework guidelines.
-During the evaluation phase, the Agency often invites stakeholders to present their views, either through workshops organised by the Agency or on a bilateral basis.
-The results of the Agency's evaluation are presented in reasoned opinions addressed to ENTSO-E or ENTSOG.
-On the basis of the Agency's reasoned opinions, the ENTSOs may amend the network codes; - the submission of the network codes for adoption by the Agency to the European Commission, when the Agency is satisfied that they comply with the principles and criteria defined in the corresponding framework guidelines; - the adoption of the network codes by the European Commission through the comitology process.
+During the evaluation phase, the Agency often invites stakeholders to present their views either through workshops organised by the Agency or on a bilateral basis.
+The results of the Agency's evaluation are presented in reasoned opinions directed at ENTSO-E or ENTSOG.
+On the basis of the Agency's reasoned opinions, the ENTSOs may decide to amend the network codes; - the submission of the network codes for adoption by the Agency to the European an early stage of any concern that the Agency may have and to modify the network codes accordingly ahead of their submission